Bartmr/be-in-public/tech/ai/large-language-models/gpt/prompt-engineering/notes.md

+## GPT just got stuck in the middle of something

+- just type `continue` and it will continue it's thought process

 ## Have GPT help you formulate questions <https://twitter.com/bitecode_dev/status/1637420579278954501>

 Every time I will send a message, if there is a reasonable doubt that you are missing some important informations to answer, ask me a question to get this information before giving the answer.
 You can use this process several times, but don't abuse it.
 At some point, you